 The northern half of the town (approximately) is considered part of the Upper Rock River Basin.
 This includes the Oconomowoc River, which flows into the northwest portion of the Town and then northward to drain into the Rock River in the Town of Ixonia.
-This subwatershed is characterized by associated with the Jefferson County Agricultural Preservation and Land Use Plan (Jefferson County, 1999), pp. 25-70.
+This subwatershed is characterized by increasing urbanization in and around the City of Oconomowoc.